It was on 11 September 2002, the first anniversary of the 9/11 that I travelled for the first time to Central Asia.

 Behind the madrasah are two tombs which are said to belong to some Naqshbandi saints, whose names I now forget.

 Just in front of the gate of the fort, is a square platform with a tree and a spring.
 We were told that they were Shajar-i AliSher and Chashma-i Ali Sher.
 Today a hujra (chamber) has been constructed there.

 Initially I thought that this place has something to do with the great poet, Ali Sher Navoi.
 But later realised, Ali Sher was none else than Imam Ali!
-A local Tajik told us that Imam Ali appeared here, rested at the spot where the platform is, and slapped the ground when he was in need of water.
+A local Tajik told us that Imam Ali once appeared here, rested at the spot where the platform is, and kicked the ground when he was in need of water.
 Where he struck a spring came forth.
-He also plucked fruits from the tree growing nearby!
+He is also said to have plucked fruits from the tree growing nearby!

 Thus what I saw in 2002 was that people come to this spot, take off their shoes, go to the spring, drink it’s water, apply it on their face, munch a leaf or two of this plant and pray for their wishes to be fulfilled!

 It was a real surprise to find a miraculous spot of Ali in the land of Naqshbandis!
 Naqshbandis are the only silsila (chain of sufis) who do not claim their origin from Imam Ali.